VincentyTM/vkit/README.md

 ## Getting Started

-### For the client

-You can use the vKit CLI that automatically includes the libraries you need:
+Before using vKit, you need to have NodeJS, npm and Git installed:
 1. Install [NodeJS](https://nodejs.org/) with npm
 2. Install [Git](https://git-scm.com/download/)

+### Install as a TypeScript module

+You can add vKit to your existing TypeScript web project:
+1. Install vKit with `npm i VincentyTM/vkit`
+2. Import the required dependencies

+You can import the dependencies by name:
+`import {htmlTags, render, signal} from "vkit";`

+Or as a single object:
+`import * as $ from "vkit";`

+### Use the CLI

+You can also use the vKit CLI if you do not want to use any other build tools and you prefer simple JavaScript:
-3. Run `npm i -g VincentyTM/vkit`
+1. Run `npm i -g VincentyTM/vkit` to install vKit globally
-4. Create a project in a directory with `vkit directoryName`, `vkit .` or just `vkit`
+2. Run `vkit` to create/open a project in the current directory

-5. Create/edit your `js` and `css` files inside the generated `src` directory
-6. You can immediately see the changes in your browser
+If you edit your `js` and `css` files inside the generated `src` directory, you can immediately see the changes in your browser.

-7. Use the `export` command to create a standalone `html` or `js` file
+Use the `export` command to create a standalone `html` or `js` file.

-### For the server
+### Use on the server

 There is also a limited version of vKit that can be run on a NodeJS server.
 It includes templating, styling and routing but no reactivity.